Title: Policy Prohibiting Sexual Harassment, Gender-Based Harassment and Sexual Misconduct

 - by the Title IX Coordinator April 25, 2018, to update contact information and add hyperlinks.

-Except as noted, in this policy “faculty” has the meaning provided in the Faculty Handbook, and does not include professional faculty, and “student” has the meaning provided in the Student Code of Conduct, and includes any person taking courses at the university whether full-time, part-time, degree-seeking or not, undergraduate or graduate.
+In this policy “faculty” has the meaning provided in the Faculty Handbook, and does not include professional faculty, and “student” has the meaning provided in the Student Code of Conduct, and includes any person taking courses at the university whether full-time, part-time, degree-seeking or not, undergraduate or graduate.

-- Visitors and guests, while on university property or engaged in or attending university activities, events, or programs.
+Examples of other third parties include: university agents or volunteers, visiting scholars or scientists or others formally affiliated with William & Mary; visitors and guests, while on university property or engaged in or attending university activities, events, or programs.

 See Section IV for enforcement of the policy against third parties.